 In theory, they should be an excellent way to develop leaders as they provide opportunity to build self-awareness, overcome ‘blind spots’ and provide a strong diagnostic check to guide the leader’s development.
 However, the reality is very different; the vast majority of these kinds of tools create little value for leaders, are often seen as a waste of time by those involved and in some cases, actually undermine the confidence and morale of the company’s leaders.
 Many of the problems stem from the following four shortcomings:

-Assumes leaders need to be well-rounded
+They assume leaders need to be well-rounded

 Peter Drucker, the father of management, stated that if you get the assumptions wrong, then everything that flows from them is wrong.
 And that’s exactly the mistake companies have made as they assume that all leaders should be doing exactly the same thing using the same strengths to achieve peak performance.
 Research shows that this is flawed thinking and that effective leaders typically have a unique set of strengths that they use in very different ways to achieve their results.
 Of course, there are some common behavioural patterns or habits that leaders can learn and develop such as setting a clear vision, however, we shouldn’t expect them to be equally good at everything, in the same way that we should expect a midfielder in football to also be a great goal-keeper.

-Cumbersome to complete and prone to rater error
+Leadership 360-degree surveys are cumbersome to complete and prone to rater error

 Many 360’s take a long time to complete and if you happen to be the unlucky senior manager who is providing input on half a dozen or so direct reports, you could be looking at up to 4-5 hours just to complete the online questionnaires.
 This not only wastes valuable leadership time, but also impacts the overall accuracy of the results, as raters often get bored and don’t use the full range of rating options provided, they simply rate in the middle because it’s easy and faster that way.